-With a traveling husband, a strong willed child, and a business for which I have to juggle between new product development, design sessions, marketing, blogging, social media, I can assure you that I have plenty of stress.
+With a travelling husband, a strong-willed child, and a business for which I have to juggle between new product development, design sessions, marketing, blogging, and social media, I can assure you that I have plenty of stress.

 1 – Reflecting

-Or do you think that you will enter Paradise while such [trial] has not yet come to you as came to those who passed on before you?”
+Or do you think that you will enter Paradise while such a trial has not yet come, to you as it did to those who passed on before you?”
 Al-Baqarah 2.214

 2 – Praying

-If you don’t pray daily, take baby steps and start with just one and work your way.
+If you don’t pray daily, take baby steps, start with just one and work your way up.

 3 – Reading The Qu’ran